Personal Contract Purchase

 - Road tax – Unlike contract hire deals, PCP deals do not include road tax (or Vehicle Excise Duty, to give it its proper name).

-Those who wish to own a vehicle at the end of their agreement.
-Overall, personal contract purchase will generally be more expensive than traditional contract hire and hire purchase deals, but monthly payments remain low and affordable.
+If you are unsure whether you want to own a vehicle at the end of the agreement, but want the option, then yes.
+Overall, PCP will generally be more expensive than traditional PCH deals, but monthly payments remain low and affordable.
 If you travel fixed distances and have a stable lifestyle, the mileage issue should not be a problem.

-Consequently, personal contract purchase deals are well-suited to people who want to drive a car that would otherwise be unaffordable and who want to keep their options open with the right to buy.
+Consequently, PCP deals are well-suited to people who want to drive a car that would otherwise be unaffordable and who want to keep their options open with the right to buy.